rnb3ds/docs-site/docs/en/html/api-reference/processor.md

 ---
-title: Processor - HTML
+title: "Processor - HTML"
-description: Processor API reference for CyberGo HTML, including New constructor, Extract methods, statistics, cache management, and lifecycle control for repeated use.
+description: "Processor API reference for CyberGo HTML, including New constructor, Extract methods, statistics, cache management, and lifecycle control for repeated use."
 ---

 # Processor